CSCI-442-Mines/project-4-starter/README.rst

 ^^^^^^^^^^^^^^^^^^^
 Please **MAKE SURE** you do all the following, prior to submission:

-1. Your code compiles on Isengard: To compile your code, the grader should be to cd into the root directory of your repository and simply type make using the provided makefile.
+1. Your code compiles on Isengard: To compile your code, the grader should be to cd into the root directory of your repository and simply type make using the provided Makefile.
 2. Your simulation should be able to be executed by typing ./cpu-sim in the root directory of your repository.
-3. You keep the makefile, the test-my-work.sh, and submit-my-work files, as well as the src/, submission-details/, and tests/ folders from the starter code, in the root directory of your repository.
+3. You keep the Makefile, the test-my-work.sh, and submit-my-work files, as well as the src/, submission-details/, and tests/ folders from the starter code, in the root directory of your repository.
 4. Your program parses input flags correctly, and outputs the correct information in response.
 See Sections 8 and 9.
 5. Your program determines the file to parse from the command line.
 6. You have the full simulation logic implemented.